Desert wonders: the best luxury hotels in Dubai

 Bulgari Resort Dubai

-The name ‘Bulgari’ sets an expectation when you hear it.
-One of the globe’s leading jewellery brands, they’ve also fashioned one of the very best hotels in town: Bulgari Resort Dubai.
+Not content with simply being one of the globe’s leading jewellery brands, Bulgari has also fashioned one of the very best hotels in Dubai: the appropriately-named Bulgari Resort Dubai.

 Situated on the unique Jumeira Bay, a man made island in the shape of a seahorse, the sun-dappled escape features 101 rooms and suites, complemented by 20 Bulgari villas with pool, garden and sea views.
 Just as its siblings in Paris and London, interiors are as elegant and tasteful.